 If you have a disability or other specific access need, you can adapt the content of the Service using your device to make it easier for you.
 AbilityNet has advice to help you make your device easier to use.

 There is an international standard, known as the Web Content Accessibility Guidelines (WCAG) version 2.1. , which defines how websites and apps should be implemented so that they are easy to use by everyone.
-At this time we believe the Service to be compliant with this standard.
+Our product is fully compliant with the WCAG 2.1 AA standard.

 We are always looking to improve the accessibility of this Service.
 If you have any problems in making the service adapt to your needs, or if you think we're not meeting accessibility requirements, then please email email@example.com to report the problem.